Scott-Borecki/scott-borecki/README.md

 As a software engineer, geotechnical engineer, and audio engineer, I think it's safe to say I love engineering!
 I love deep diving into how things work, building things, and making things better.
 My love for engineering manifests itself in many ways, from simply reading the instructions before assembling a piece of Ikea furniture to researching, designing, and custom building an acoustically-treated music production studio in my home.

-When I'm not engineering, you can find me playing pinball in casual and competitive league settings, or hanging out with my wife and two cats.
+When I'm not engineering, you can find me playing pinball in casual and competitive league settings, or hanging out with my partner and two cats.

-I am currently seeking a full-time role as a software engineer in a collaborative team environment.
+I am currently seeking a full-time role as a software engineer in a collaborative team environment where I can scale my technical skills under strong technical mentorship.
 I specialize in Ruby on Rails and have experience working with Git, PostgreSQL, building/consuming APIs, and agile workflows.
 I am currently learning JavaScript and working through the open-source Front-End Engineering curriculum of [Turing School of Software & Design][turing].
 I am eager to expand my technical proficiency to other coding languages as well!

 Take a look at my work or get in touch!